uber-web/math.gl/modules/core/docs/concepts/homogeneous-coordinates.md

-# About Homogeneous Coordinates
+# Homogeneous Coordinates

-> This article is a work in progress and may contain incorrect information.
+> This article is a work in progress.

 The math.gl `Vector4` class is not normally used to represent four dimensonal points.
 Instead it is intended to be used to calculate with 3 dimensonal **homogeneous coordinates**, as defined by projective geometry.